RichBen03/airbnb-clone-project/README.md

 - A **Review** can only be posted by a **User** who completed a **Booking** for that **Property** (`many-to-1 conditional`)
   ↳ Helps enforce authenticity in feedback.

+  ### 🧩 Feature Breakdown

+- **User Management**
+  Enables users to register, log in, and manage their profiles.
+This includes secure authentication and role-based access(customer/host), ensuring a personalized and secure user experience.

+- **Property Management**
+  Hosts can create, read, update, and delete property listings with detailed descriptions and media.
+This system makes it easy to manage availability, pricing, and property features.

+- **Booking System**
+  Users can reserve properties for specific dates, view their bookings, and manage check-ins and check-outs.
+It ensures availability is tracked and prevents double bookings.

+- **Payment Processing**
+  Secure payment handling for completed bookings, including transaction tracking and confirmations.
+This supports financial trust and enables smooth monetization for hosts.

+- **Review System**
+  Guests can leave reviews and ratings for properties after their stay.
+This builds credibility and helps future guests make informed booking decisions.

+- **API Documentation (REST & GraphQL)**
+  Detailed API documentation for both REST and GraphQL ensures easy integration for frontend developers and third-party apps.
+It improves developer experience and project scalability.

+- **Database Optimization**
+  Indexing and caching mechanisms improve data retrieval speed and reduce server load, ensuring a smooth user experience even under high traffic.

+---

+### 🔐 API Security

+- **Authentication & Authorization**
+  JWT-based authentication will be used to verify user identity, while role-based authorization will ensure users can only access permitted resources.
+This protects sensitive data and enforces system boundaries.

+- **Rate Limiting**
+  Limits the number of requests per IP/user to prevent abuse such as brute force attacks.
+This maintains service integrity and protects system resources.

+- **Input Validation & Sanitization**
+  Prevents malicious data from being injected into the system (e.g., SQL Injection, XSS).
+This secures both client-side and server-side operations.

+- **HTTPS & Secure Headers**
+  HTTPS will encrypt data in transit, while security headers like `Content-Security-Policy` and `X-Content-Type-Options` will guard against common web vulnerabilities.

+- **Payment Security**
+  Ensures that transactions are processed securely, using third-party APIs (e.g., Stripe) with PCI compliance.
+This is vital to protect financial data and build trust.

+---

+### 🔄 CI/CD Pipeline

+- **What is CI/CD?**
+  Continuous Integration (CI) and Continuous Deployment/Delivery (CD) automate the software development lifecycle by testing, building, and deploying code changes automatically.
+It helps detect bugs early and ensures smooth, frequent updates.

+- **Why it Matters**
+  CI/CD improves code quality, speeds up development, reduces human error, and ensures consistent environments from development to production.

+- **Tools Used**
+  - **GitHub Actions**: Automates testing, linting, and deployment workflows.
+  - **Docker**: Ensures the application runs identically across development, testing, and production environments.
+  - **Heroku/Vercel or AWS EC2**: Can be used for deploying the backend services.
+  - **PostgreSQL**: Integrated as a managed database in the CI/CD process for migrations and schema checks.